 Sheetpan Maple Balsamic Roasted Vegetables are full of flavor and come together quickly.
 Perfect for a weeknight meal addition, or to impress your holiday guests, these are the best roasted vegetables ever!

 Today, I’m sharing another fun recipe that will be perfect for your holiday get togethers.
 Plural – this is great for both Thanksgiving and Christmas, because balsamic roasted vegetables are always a game changer.

 At least in our house, they are!
 And I think you’ll soon agree that these holiday roasted vegetables need to be on your table.

 I’m kind of having a Thanksgiving identity crisis because we’ll be in South Africa (update: you can read South Africa recap part 1 and part 2 here), and I’m assuming it will be a little non-traditional.
 Sidenote: who knew planning for a safari would be so challenging?

-Last year, my roasted garlic turmeric parsnip fries made an appearance at the table (before I shared them on the blog) so I wanted to create another fun veggie side dish for the occasion.
+Last year, my crispy roast parsnips made an appearance at the table (before I shared them on the blog) so I wanted to create another fun veggie side dish for the occasion.

 This may seem obvious, because don’t we all know how to make roasted vegetables?
 But, sometimes there can be confusion when it comes to different vegetable roasting times.

 Since these are the best roasted vegetables ever, I had to make them easy.
 You’re just going to combine everything in a bowl, add the sauce, mix and pour them on your sheetpan!

 I do like using these individual parchment papers to make cleanup easier.

 I know what you’re going to ask next: How long to roast vegetables.
 Right?
 You’ll just roast them for 25-30 minutes.